jgstew/jgstew.github.io/_posts/2018-10-30-BigFix-Settings-Optimizations.md

 - This setting controls how many log files the client will keep before deleting the oldest.
 - The default of 10 days is often too short to catch issues before logs are rotated.

+## _BESRelay_HealthCheck_EnableAtStartup

+### Default: Disabled (0)

+### Recommendation: Enabled (1)

+- Applies to Relays
+- HealthCheck process validates site data integrity, and re-requests any site data that is corrupt so it can be properly served to clients.
+- Can Fix `FAILED to Synchronize` errors in client logs

 ## _BESRelay_RelaysFileUpdater_RefreshSeconds